On 1 January 2021, a two-year transition period from the 3rd revised edition of the GHS (GHS 3) to the 7th revised edition of the GHS (GHS 7) started.

-From 1 January 2021, Australia will begin the transition to GHS 7 for workplace hazardous chemicals.
+From 1 January 2021, Australia began the transition to GHS 7 for workplace hazardous chemicals.
 The transition period is for two years and will end on 31 December 2022.
 More information about the transition period, including special arrangements in place from 1 July 2020 onwards can be found on the changes to workplace chemical laws in Australia page.

 What’s new in GHS 7?

 GHS 7 introduces several changes to classification, labelling and safety data sheet (SDS) requirements for workplace hazardous chemicals.
 The key changes between GHS 3 and GHS 7 are:

 - chemically unstable gases

 In addition to these changes, the definition of ‘hazardous chemical’ will be clarified to ensure it captures all Category 2 eye irritants.
 Chemicals can be further sub-categorised as Category 2A and 2B, but this is not mandatory in Australia.